google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 {% endraw %}

-You'll need to set up a [personal access token] with write permissions to the storage repo and add it as an [environment secret] called `PERSONAL_ACCESS_TOKEN`.
+You'll need to set up a [personal access token] with write permissions to the storage repo and add it as an [repository secret] called `PERSONAL_ACCESS_TOKEN`.
 This is because the default GitHub auth token is not able to write to other repositories.